San103/LinuxScriptCurrentDate/README.md

-# Linux executable file for setting current date
+# Linux executable file for setting local machine to current date manila timezone
-FOr those machine that often reset time date every boot and cant afford to buy a cmos battery
+FOr those machine that reset often every boot

     setTime.sh

 <h1>Prerequisite Packages</h1>
 must have these packages in your machine

-For Arch Linux based, install these, by default curl is already installed
+For Arch Linux based, install these following, by default curl is already installed

 ```